anish000kumar/redux-box/readme.md

 yarn add redux-box
 ```

-Also, to support the latest decorator and generator syntax, you would want to use the `.bablerc` file as below:
+Also, to support the latest decorator and generator syntax, you would want to use the `.babelrc` file as below:
 ```
 {
   "presets": [